 I’ve been using the Sympto-Thermal Method + the Daysy consistently since september 2017.
 (Update: I stopped using the Daysy in mid 2021 and now use TempDrop as my BBT thermometer.
 Please scroll to the bottom to read my full update)

-For women who are concerned about the health, emotional, and environmental impacts of hormonal and other forms of birth control, the Daysy is a natural birth control method that is 99.3% effective right out of the box!
+For women who are concerned about the health, emotional, and environmental impacts of hormonal and other forms of birth control, the Daysy is a natural birth control method that claims to be 99.4% effective!

 This has been my honest experience 💗